smseerat/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications_02.md

 ### Task 4: Connect securely to the build agent

-In this section, you validate that you can connect to the new build agent VM.
+In this section, validate that you can connect to the new build agent VM.

 1. Connect to build agent vm using the **Command to Connect to Build Agent VM**, which is given on lab environment details page.